heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 - The CLI application must be written in Java, compatible with Java 17
 - The CLI application must be built using Maven
-- You must use one or more of the Java IOs classes seen in the course
+- You must use one or more of the Java classes seen in the course
 - Your application must be slightly more complex and different than the ones presented during the course